indexdata/rfcs/text/0000-folio-breaking-changes.md

 #### __Risk Scenarios__

-A detailed RFC and ADR is made with guide to recognise and communicate probable breaking changes to the effected developers, etc, but after all these efforts, the guide is used by no-one.
+- A detailed RFC and ADR is made with guidelines to recognise and communicate probable breaking changes to the effected developers, etc, but after all these efforts, the guide is used by no-one

 ## Rationale and Alternatives

 __[TO DO]: Complete this section__

+- Continue without a common guidence
+- Semantic Versioning

 ## Unresolved Questions